About the Author of the Blogsite, Not the Author of the Bible::

 Ezra 4:1-24 Their Enemies Try to Stop the Rebuilding of the Lord God’s House

-Their Enemies Try to Stop the Rebuilding of the Lord God’s House
+Their Enemies Continue to Try to Stop the Rebuilding of the Lord God’s House.

 Ezra 4:1-24 The Book of Ezra in [Smaller Chunks]

-And we [have sacrificed] to Him, since the days of Esar Haddon, [Assur’s] king, [who] brought us [here.]
-But Zerubbabel & the [leaders of the forefather’s families] of Israel said to them, You have [no part] with us [building] a house to our God.
+And we [have sacrificed] to Him, since the days of Esar Haddon, [Assur’s] king, [who] brought us up [here.]
+But Zerubbabel & the [leaders of the forefathers’ families] of Israel said to them, You have [no part] with us [in building] a house to our God.

-[They] hired counselors to [keep them from attaining their goal,] all the days of Cyrus, [Persia’s king ruled] even until Darius, [Persia’s] king [ruled.]
+And [they] hired counselors to [keep them from attaining their goal,] all the days of Cyrus, [Persia’s king,] even until Darius, [Persia’s] king [ruled.]
 And in the beginning of [Ahasuerus’] reign, they wrote to him [with] an accusation against the inhabitants of Judah & Jerusalem.

-[During Artaxerxes’ reign,] Bishlam, Mithredath, Tabeel & the rest of their companions wrote a letter in the Syrian [language] to Artaxerxes, [Persia’s] king & [was] interpreted in the Syrian [language.]
+And [during Artaxerxes’ reign,] Bishlam, Mithredath, Tabeel & the rest of their companions [wrote a] letter in the Syrian [language] to Artaxerxes, [Persia’s] king & [was] interpreted in the Syrian [language.]

-Rehum, the [chief director of state] & Shimshai, the scribe, wrote a letter to Artaxerxes, the king, against Jerusalem [about] this.
-Then, Rehum, Shimshai wrote [with] the rest of their companions:
+Rehum, the chancellor, [a.k.a. chief director of state] & Shimshai, the scribe, wrote a letter to Artaxerxes, the king, against Jerusalem [about] this.
+Then, Rehum & Shimshai wrote [with] the rest of their companions:

 This is the copy of the letter that they sent to Artaxerxes, the king.
-[From] our servants, the men of this side of the river, at [this] time.
+[From] your servants, the men of this side of the river, at [this] time.

 The king [should know] that the Jews [who] came up from you to us [have gone into] Jerusalem [& are] building the rebellious & bad city & have [put] up [its] walls & joined the foundations.

-The king [should also know] now that, if this city [is rebuilt] & the walls [are restored,] they [won’t] pay [taxes,] tribute, or [taxes on imports, which will eventually affect] the revenue of the kings.
+The king [should also know] now that, if this city [is rebuilt] & the walls [are put] up again, then they won’t pay toll, [a.k.a. taxes,] tribute, or [customs, a.k.a. taxes on imports,] & so you shall [threaten ] the revenue of the kings.

-[Since,] we [are under obligation to] the king’s palace, it [wasn’t proper] for us to see the king [dishonored, so] we sent & [informed] the king.
+[Since,] we [receive support] from the king’s palace, it wasn’t [proper] for us to see the king [dishonored, so] we have sent & [informed] the king.

-[If a search] is made [in] the records of your [forefathers, you will find] that this is a rebellious city, [troublesome] to kings & provinces & they have [reverted] to [inciting the people to rebel, like in] the past, which [caused] this city [to be] destroyed.
+That [a] search may be made in book of the records of your [forefathers,] you shall find & know that this city is a rebellious city & [troublesome] to kings & provinces & they have [incited the people to rebel, like in the past,] which [caused] this city [to be] destroyed.

-We [are informing] the king that if this city [is rebuilt] & the walls [are restored,] you shall have [no control] on this side of the river.
-Then, the king [returned] an answer to Rehum, the [chief director of state,] Shimshai, the scribe & the rest of their companions [who live] in Samaria & beyond the [Euphrates] River.
+We [testify to] the king that, if this city [is rebuilt] & the walls [are restored,] you shall have [no control] on this side of the river.
+Then, the king [returned] an answer to Rehum, the [chief director of state,] to Shimshai, the scribe & the rest of their companions [who live] in Samaria & to the rest beyond the [Euphrates] River.

-Peace [& greetings.]
-The letter you sent to us has been read plainly [in front of] me.
-I commanded & a search [was] made & it is found that this city [in the past] has [revolted] against kings & that rebellion & [inciting riots] have been made there.
+Peace [& so on.]
+The letter, [that] you sent to us has been read plainly [in front of] me.
+And I commanded & a search has been made & it is found that this city [in the past] has [revolted] against kings & that rebellion & [inciting riots] have been made [there.]

-Also, mighty kings have been over Jerusalem & ruled over all [the] countries beyond the river & [taxes,] tribute & [taxes on imports were] paid to them.
-Now, give the [command] that these men [stop rebuilding] this city, until [I give] another [command.]
+Also, there have been mighty kings over Jerusalem, [who] ruled over all [the] countries beyond the river & [taxes,] tribute & [taxes on imports were] paid to them.
+Now, give the [command] that these men [stop rebuilding] this city, until [I shall give] another [command.]

-When [a] copy of king Artaxerxes’ letter was read [in front of] Rehum, Shimshai & their companions, they [hurried] & went up to the Jews [in] Jerusalem & made them [stop] by force & power.
-So, the work [on] the house of God [stopped] in Jerusalem [until] the 2nd year Darius, [Persia’s] king [ruled.]
+Now, when the copy of king Artaxerxes’ letter was read [in front of] Rehum, Shimshai & their companions, they [hurried] & went up to the Jews [in] Jerusalem & made them [stop] by force & power.
+Then, the work [on] the house of God [stopped] in Jerusalem [until] the 2nd year Darius, [Persia’s] king [ruled.]